-In addition to teaching regular classes and private lessons, Jovon is also the artistic director of the newly found Inspired to Move Dance Academy in Lacey, Washington.
-He creates choreography and award-winning solos, duos, trios, and group dances for competitions and his own dance company, Jovon Miller Productions.
-This company consists of a group of young dancers from all over western Washington, aged 12 to 19.
+In addition to teaching regular classes and private lessons, Jovon creates choreography and award-winning solos, duos, trios, and group dances for competitions and his own dance company, Jovon Miller Productions Dance Company.
+His company consists of a group of young dancers from all over western Washington, aged 8-21.
 His piece “Elemental War” was a nominee for outstanding spoken word or storytelling in the 2015 Voice Arts Awards.
 His desire is to revolutionize his industry by imparting skills in a manner that inspires him to be a better person every day.

 Jovon Miller is a talented, innovative, and diverse artist, dance educator, musician, and professional choreographer from Seattle, Washington.
 He is an outstanding and award-winning dancer and choreographer, whose emphasis is primarily on various forms of tap, contemporary, and jazz dance.
 He received a BA in dance at Western Washington University, with a focus on modern interpretive dance.
 He is the founder and owner of Jovon Miller Productions, where his mission is to utilize his gifts in order to create artists and give them performance opportunities while teaching life lessons through dance.